one day in Hawaii Volcanoes National Park Itinerary

 Kilauea Lodge is just 1 mile from the Hawaii Volcanoes National Park and has an in-house restaurant.
 Great place to stay close to the park.

-The Volcano House is the only option to stay inside the National Park with great views of the Halema`uma`u crater from the overlook.
+The Volcano House is the only option to stay inside the National Park, with great views of the Halema`uma`u crater from the overlook.
 It has guest rooms, cabins, and campsites.

-The Volcano village near Volcanoes Park has several amazing vacation rentals and condos for your stay.
+The Volcano Village near Volcanoes Park has several amazing vacation rentals and condos for your stay.

-One day in Hawaii Volcanoes National Park: FAQs
+Hawaii Volcanoes National Park: FAQs

-Below are some frequently asked questions about Hawaii Volcanoes National Park.
-Knowing these will help you plan a great day trip to Hawaii Volcanoes National Park.
+Below are some frequently asked questions about Hawaii Volcanoes National Park to help plan your trip to this very special place!

 Is Kilauea volcano erupting?